neondatabase/website/content/docs/guides/liquibase-workflow.md

 ### Deploy the schema change to the target database

-Run the [update](https://docs.liquibase.com/commands/update/update.html) command to deploy the schema change to the target developer database.
+Run the [update](https://docs.liquibase.com/commands/update/update.html) command to deploy the schema change to your target database (your development database on the `dev1` branch).

 ```bash
 liquibase update